-- 1) An archaeological records search was conducted by BFSA at the EIC at UCR to gather any information regarding recorded cultural resources within or adjacent to the project. - 2) A review of the Sacred Lands File (SLF) search conducted by the Native American Heritage Commission (NAHC) for the property. - Additional archival research of the property, including historic maps, Bureau of Land Management General Land Office records, Riverside County Assessor's data, and Riverside County TLMA records. - 4) The initial archaeological survey of the property was accomplished by conducting a systematic pedestrian survey that followed survey transects, which were spaced 10 meters apart and parallel to the existing street directions.
-All areas of disturbed ground and any rodent burrows were analyzed for evidence of buried archaeological deposits.

-5) This archaeological technical report was prepared to present the results of the field survey, impact analysis, and presentation of any mitigation measures required for project approval.
+- 1) An archaeological records search was conducted by BFSA at the EIC at UCR to gather any information regarding recorded cultural resources within or adjacent to the project. - 2) A Sacred Lands File (SLF) search was conducted by the Native American Heritage Commission (NAHC) for the property. - 3) Additional archival research of the property, including historic maps, aerial photographs, BLM GLO records, Riverside County Assessor's Office data, and Riverside County TLMA records. - 4) The archaeological survey of the property was accomplished by conducting a systematic pedestrian survey that followed survey transects spaced 10 meters apart and parallel to the existing street directions.
+All areas of disturbed ground and any rodent burrows were analyzed for evidence of buried archaeological deposits. - 5) This archaeological technical report was prepared to present the results of the field survey, impact analysis, and presentation of any mitigation measures required for project approval.